trapcodeio/myclt-demo-command/README.md

 yarn global add myclt
 ```

-Link the remember command to myclt, either by cloning the repo locally or link remotely:
+Link the command to myclt, either by cloning the repo locally or link remotely:

 ### Locally